 For years I thought I had an oval face.
 And then I learned when I was 17 (via Seventeen Magazine) that you can measure your face to determine your true face shape.
 After taking measurements, I learned I actually have a long face shape.
 You can just look at my photo on this page to see that's the truth.
 Who needs a measuring tape to figure that out?
 You probably do for you own face.

-All people have one of 6 face shapes: round, square, long (or "oblong"), heart, diamond or oval.
-To figure out which one you are you'll need a ruler or a tape measure.
-Here we go, just be sure to write down the numbers for each step:
+All people have one of six face shapes: round, square, long (or "oblong"), heart, diamond or oval.
+To figure out which one you are, you'll need a ruler or a tape measure.
+Just be sure to write down the numbers for each step:

 - We'll start with the forehead.
 Measure across your forehead at the widest point.

 - Move on the cheeks.
 Measure the widest length across your cheekbones.

 - Now on to the jaw.
 Measure your jawline at its widest point.

 - Finally, we'll measure the length of your face by using the "cross shape method."
 Put the ruler just under the eyes and measure from ear to ear (stopping at where the ear begins).
 Then place the ruler at the top of your forehead at your hairline and measure to your chin.
 Your ratio will either be 1 (your width) to 1 1/2 (your length) or 1 to 1 or 1 to 2.
 More on this in the upcoming slides.